 11. The target LTE eNB notifies the target MME with a Handover Notify message.

 After successful completion of the Handover procedure, the UE shall delete any mapped 5G security context.
+After deleting the mapped security context, if the UE has a full non-current native 5G NAS security context then the UE shall make the non-current native 5G NAS security context the current one.

 **** NEXT CHANGE ****